phetsims/qa/issue-templates/rc-test-template.md

   /wrappers/login/?wrapper=record&validationRule=validateDigits&&numberOfDigits=5&promptText=ENTER_A_5_DIGIT_NUMBER
   ```
   Further instructions in QA Book
 - Conduct a recording test to Metacog, further instructions in the QA Book.
+Do this for iPadOS + Safari and one other random platform.

 <!--- [CAN BE
 OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->